-- Ask questions why certain tasks have to be done.
+- Ask questions about why certain tasks have to be done.

-- Understand any recurring tasks which need to happen on a monthly basis.
+- Understand any recurring tasks which need to happen monthly.

-- Take input form management and key stakeholders about priorities.
+- Take input from management and key stakeholders about priorities.

 - Take into account leave plans, public holidays, weekend work, etc.

-- Only after the team is comfortable publish the plan to all the key stakeholders.
+- Only after the team is comfortable publishing the plan to all the key stakeholders.

 - The excel version has two tabs - plan and config.

-- The plan tab has the matrix for resources, tasks and dates.
+- The planning tab has the matrix for resources, tasks, and dates.

-- The projects has can be tasks or projects.
+- The projects can be tasks or projects.